hubmapconsortium/ccf/pages/omap-extras/omap-faq.md

 HuBMAP is focused on collecting OMAPs for healthy human tissues in support of a Human Reference Atlas (HRA).
 However, we will support OMAPs designed for diseased human tissues and consider OMAPs designed for use in experimental animal model systems or organoids.

 ### How many antibodies are included in an OMAP?
 An ideal panel will be as comprehensive as possible (40-60 markers or more as technology advances).
-However, we welcome OMAPs that capture most anatomical structures and cell types present in a tissue and, at minimum, allow for the characterization of 10 biomarkers in a single tissue section.
+However, we welcome OMAPs that capture most anatomical structures and cell types present in a tissue and, at a minimum, allow for the characterization of 10 biomarkers in a single tissue section.

 ### How do I cite an existing OMAP?
 Each OMAP has a digital object identifier (DOI) which can be used to cite it found on the [HRA portal](https://hubmapconsortium.github.io/ccf/pages/omap.html).
 Please cite OMAPs that you used and/or built upon.
 Thank you!